yeshua453/website/docs/cookbook/authentication.md

 :::caution
 Notice, we are fetching OAuth app client ID and client secret from an environment variables.
-Do not embed any secrets into source code to avoid accidential exposure to a public!
+Do not embed any secrets into source code to avoid accidental exposure to a public!
 :::

 Before running the app set the secret environment variables in a command line: